Offering telehealth services in NJ & PA

 Having a baby.
-You make the decision that you are ready to try.
-You wait with baited breath each month, only to be met with yet another negative pregnancy test.
+You (or you and your partner) make the decision that you are ready to try.
+You wait with bated breath each month, only to be met with yet another negative pregnancy test.
 Or you celebrate that positive result, only to suffer the unimaginable loss of the pregnancy.

 Infertility may mean having to navigate numerous medical decisions, asking yourself "Did I make the right choice?" each step of the way.
 You may blame yourself and ask "What did I do wrong?"